 I’m obsessed with two things right now: The electric pressure cooker (AKA Instant Pot) and sardines.
+This recipe for Instant Pot Lentil and Vegetable Soup with Herbs & Sardines meshes these both together in the most pleasant way!
 Read on for the tasty connection between one of the most popular kitchen appliances on the market today and a nutritious, affordable seafood option that you may not be eating often … yet.

 If you own an electric pressure cooker, I hope by now you’ve dusted it off and are enjoying its many benefits including ease and speed.
 This lentil soup cooks up in minutes thanks to the Instant Pot’s sauté and pressure cooking features.
 The onions, carrots, celery, and zucchini cook on sauté for just 5 minutes, and once the rest of the ingredients are added and the device comes up to pressure, the lentils cook in just 6 minutes.
 The mint, cilantro and boneless, skinless sardines on top add an unexpected punch of flavor, and of course, great nutrition.